Rules, Policies and Procedures 2022-2023

 Parent Expectations and Recommendations

-Make sure that your student adheres to the Granite School District Attendance Policy by minimizing late drop offs (tardies)/early pick ups (checking out early) and/or absences.
+- Make sure that your student adheres to the Granite School District Attendance Policy by minimizing late drop offs (tardies)/early pickups (checking out early) and/or absences.
+Whittier Elementary will not check out students between 3:30-3:45 PM.

-Pick a homework “safe place” (usually a nightstand) where your student can leave and pick up his/her homework for your inspection/signature.
+- Pick a homework “safe place” where your student can leave and pick up his/her homework for your inspection/signature.

-Read to your student as often as possible.
+- Read to and with your student as often as possible.
+This may count as your child’s 20-30 minutes of reading.
 If your student is older, have him/her read to you.
-This may count as your 20 minutes of reading.

-Make sure your student gets a full night’s rest.
-It is difficult for children to learn if they are tired and irritable upon arriving to school.
+- Make sure your student gets a full night’s rest.
+It is difficult for children to learn if they are tired and irritable upon arriving at school.

 In our experience with thousands of different students, if parents follow the above recommendations, their students will have a support structure that will allow for maximum growth and potential!